-Prior to Policy implementation date Effective: 1 July 2021 - new applicants 1 July 2025 - existing permit holders Unless otherwise noted Permit type Foreshore Parking Permit Definition Private vehicles displaying a valid Foreshore Parking Permit are exempt from paying the fee at designated paid Foreshore Parking Areas.
+1 July 2021 - new applicants 1 July 2025 - existing permit holders

+Permit type Definition Permit type Definition Foreshore Parking Permit Private vehicles displaying a valid Foreshore Parking Permit are exempt from paying the fee at designated paid Foreshore Parking Areas.
 Parking time limits must still be obeyed.
-Permit type No change until an ePermit solution is in place.
+No change until an ePermit solution is in place.
 Following the implementation of ePermits the annual permit will be replaced with single-use short-term Foreshore Parking Permits Note: effective with implementation of ePermits for new applicants and existing permit holders.
-DefinitionNo change until an ePermit solution is in place.Each permit allows vehicles to park in paid parking areas along Beach Road and designated foreshore car parks, for the allowable time frame and without purchasing a ticket.Following the implementation of ePermits the annual permit will be replaced with single-use, short- term permits purchased in smaller amounts.Residential properties Musicians Loading Permit Allows the permit holder to park in loading zones adjacent to a music venue registered with Music Victoria for the purpose of loading or unloading equipment, exempt from time restrictions and paid parking fees.
+No change until an ePermit solution is in place.
+Each permit allows vehicles to park in paid parking areas along Beach Road and designated foreshore car parks, for the allowable time frame and without purchasing a ticket.
+Following the implementation of ePermits the annual permit will be replaced with single-use, short- term permits purchased in smaller amounts.
+Residential properties will be able to purchase a maximum of 60 Foreshore Parking Permits every two months up to a maximum of 360 permits per year from the date of purchase.
+Musicians Loading Permit Allows the permit holder to park in loading zones adjacent to a music venue registered with Music Victoria for the purpose of loading or unloading equipment, exempt from time restrictions and paid parking fees.
 Musicians Loading Permit No change proposed

-Prior to Policy implementation date Effective: 1 July 2021 - new applicants 1 July 2025 - existing permit holders Unless otherwise noted Permit type Party Parking Permit Definition Private vehicles displaying a valid Party Parking Permit are exempt from time- controlled, permit zone, paid parking and 'No Stopping Anytime - Permit Holders Excepted' parking restrictions in the relevant Residential Parking Area.
-Permit type No longer available Post implementation of ePermits use single-use short-term Visitor Parking Permits (if eligible) or Temporary Parking Permit Definition Not applicable Resident Parking Permit A vehicle registration- based permit that allows private vehicles displaying a valid Resident Parking Permit to park in their designated Residential Parking Area and be exempt from time- controlled, permit zone, paid parking and 'No Stopping Anytime - Permit Holders Excepted' parking restrictions.
+1 July 2021 - new applicants

+Permit type Definition Permit type Definition Party Parking Permit Private vehicles displaying a valid Party Parking Permit are exempt from time- controlled, permit zone, paid parking and 'No Stopping Anytime - Permit Holders Excepted' parking restrictions in the relevant Residential Parking Area.
+No longer available Post implementation of ePermits use single-use short-term Visitor Parking Permits (if eligible) or Temporary Parking Permit Not applicable Resident Parking Permit A vehicle registration- based permit that allows private vehicles displaying a valid Resident Parking Permit to park in their designated Residential Parking Area and be exempt from time- controlled, permit zone, paid parking and 'No Stopping Anytime - Permit Holders Excepted' parking restrictions.
 Resident Parking Permit definition and provisions include Visitor and Combined Parking Permits.
 Resident Parking Permit Note: definition changes effective with implementation of ePermits for new applicants and existing permit holders.
 No change until an ePermit solution is in place.
 Definitions and provisions will change following ePermit implementation to: A vehicle registration- based permit that allows private vehicles with a valid electronic Resident Parking Permit (ePermit) to park in their designated Residential Parking Area and be exempt from time- controlled, permit zone, paid parking and 'No Stopping Anytime - Permit Holders Excepted' parking restrictions. and will exclude Visitor or Combined Permits.

-Prior to Policy implementation date Effective: 1 July 2021 - new applicants 1 July 2025 - existing permit holders Unless otherwise noted Permit type Definition Permit type Definition Permit type Temporary Parking Permit Definition A Temporary Parking Permit allows people or organisations to park in specified areas for a short-term period for: publicity events filming commercial or residential relocation (free of charge for residential relocation) goods and material deliveries short-term relocation (up to three (3) days maximum).
-Vehicles displaying a current Temporary Parking Permit may be exempt from time restrictions (green signs), paid parking areas and permit zones.
-Vehicles displaying a Permit type Temporary Parking Permit Definition Expanded to include party guests and tradespeople.
-Venicies displaying a Temporary Parking Permit are not exempt from clearways, No Stopping Areas and other red parking signs and statutory regulations.
+Permit type Definition Permit type Definition Permit type Temporary Parking Permit A Temporary Parking Permit allows people or organisations to park in specified areas for a short-term period for: publicity events filming commercial or residential relocation (free of charge for residential relocation) goods and material deliveries short-term relocation (up to three (3) days maximum).
+Vehicles displaying a current Temporary Temporary Parking Permit Expanded to include party guests and tradespeople.
+Parking Permit may be exempt from time restrictions (green signs), paid parking areas and permit zones.
+Vehicles displaying a Temporary Parking Permit are not exempt from clearways, No Stopping Areas and other red parking signs and statutory regulations.
 Council does not reserve car spaces for Temporary Parking Permit holders.